Am I Wrong for Refusing MILs Theme Park Trip with Allergic Son?

 Comment from u/GardenGnome87

 The generational gap in understanding allergies is significant and often leads to conflicts in family dynamics.
 Older generations may not have been exposed to the same level of awareness regarding food allergies as today’s parents, who are increasingly informed about the potential severity of these conditions.
-A study from APA highlights that parenting styles and health perceptions evolve over time, which can result in differing reactions to health-related issues, including allergies.
-This disconnect can create tension, as seen in the described scenario, where misunderstandings arise due to a lack of shared knowledge.
+This disconnect can create friction, as seen in the described scenario, where misunderstandings arise due to a lack of shared knowledge.

 Comment from u/PizzaIsLife333